LorenzoNiccoli/Computational-Physics/README.md

 # Computational-Physics
-This repository contains basic codes that solve some common problem encountered in computational physics.
+This repository contains basic codes that solve some common problems encountered in computational physics.
+They serve as a tutorial with not intent to be the most performing solutions.

 Author : Lorenzo Niccoli
-work email: lorenzo.niccoli@unifi.it (March 2023)
+Email: lorenzo.niccoli@unifi.it (March 2023)